Read time: 6 minutes

 Engaging in sexual activity may look different for people with cancer, and that’s OK.
 How cancer affects a person’s sex life may depend on what type of cancer they have and the treatment they go through.

 Cancer treatments can affect a person’s sex life during treatment and long term.
-Surgery, radiation, chemotherapy (or chemo), and hormone therapy are common types of treatment for cancer.
+Surgery, radiation, chemotherapy, and hormone therapy are common types of treatment for cancer.
 Patients should ask their doctor if and how long they should wait to engage in sex after receiving certain treatments.

 - Surgery may change a person’s physical appearance, sex drive, or ability to reproduce.